Apologies to readers who tried to visit the blog over the last couple of weeks and got:

 Have to admit that over the years, I’ve neglected the back-end stuff of my blog, so I guess I should read up/work on whether there’s anything I can do to try to prevent such attacks in the future.
 Still, apart from the blog being made unavailable for a period of time, at least the firewall did its job and all seems ok.

 Anyway, August was a mixed bag of a month – a great holiday followed by post holiday blues/jetlag, celebrating a friend’s 40th birthday with a cocktail-making session and then catching COVID, which, whilst symptoms weren’t as bad as last time, still had me below par for a week.
 At least no lingering cough this time.

-So, how did I get on with my savings this month?
+So how did I get on with my numbers?

 Shares and Investment Trusts

 I just topped up existing investments.

 Hmmm, not great to see the dreaded ‘submarine of doom’ on the graph after last month’s rocket!
 However, it could have been worse, the markets were looking really rubbish mid-month but fortunately, things stabilised somewhat and my Future Fund ended the month just slightly down at £232,947.

 That sideways movement is not a great motivator, but I will just keep on keeping on, as they say.